How To Install A Shiplap Ceiling

 Armstrong Ceilings also has a customer service hotline that you can call with questions.

-Add your first ceiling plank (We started in the middle of the wall) using the clips to fasten the plank to the track.
+Add your first ceiling plank (we started in the middle of the wall) using the clips to fasten the plank to the track.

 Work your way to the end of wall and cut a smaller piece to fit at the end.

-How to Cut Ceiling Plank Recessed Light Holes
+Third Step: How to Cut Ceiling Plank Recessed Light Holes

 The process of cutting out the holes for the recessed lights is a little time consuming so depending on how many recessed lights you have, the installation may be quicker.